SolidSolutionsDev/YoRHaJS/README.md

 # YorHa.jS

-Small conceptual game engine using React/Redux/Three.js/Cannon.js and inspired by Unity.
+Small conceptual game & game engine using React/Redux/Three.js/Cannon.js and inspired by Unity.

-Implemenets a simple replica of the NieR: Automata hacking mini-game.
+Implements a simple replica of the NieR: Automata hacking mini-game.

 ### Running the project